 Safety pot V-102.

 Teal cylinders are stored in r.c.c. boxes arranged in a comb pattern way and opened at the front side only to allow their handling through fork lifts.
-Adjacent to the storage boxes there are two unloading stations, each of them accommodating two additional concentrated TEAL cylinders located on weighing scales and ready to be transferred into intermediate tank V101.
+Adjacent to the storage boxes there are two unloading stations( presently only one in use), each of them accommodating one additional concentrated TEAL cylinders located on weighing scales and ready to be transferred into intermediate tank V101.
 These two stations are also housed in boxes similar to those provided for storage.
 Since manual operations are carried out in these two boxes(connection of the process lines to the cylinder), a flame detector BSH 1201-1202 is provided in each of them and connected to an interlock cutting-off the transfer in case of TEAL leaks.
 The connection of the nitrogen and TEAL transfer lines to the cylinder is the only operation carried out inside the boxes.
 All the other valves mounted on the nitrogen pressurization, blanketing and TEAL transfer lines are pneumatically controlled from a local control panel safely mounted outside the unloading station.

 Each cylinder has feature as follows :